minhduchoang301/minhduchoang301.github.io/index.md

 ---
 # About Me
 <img alt="A picture of me" src="./profile.jpg" style="height: 50vh; display: block; margin: 1em auto;">
-I am Minh Duc Hoang (Damian/Duc), a rising senior student at the University of Toronto St. George Campus pursuing a HBSc in Computer Science (Specialist/Honors) and minor in Statistics.
-Currently, I am working fulltime as an AI Engineer Intern at Huawei working on Reinforcement Learning based engines and a member of the newly established [Data Sciences Institute]<https://datasciences.utoronto.ca/> at UofT<br/>
+I am Minh Duc Hoang (Damian/Duc), a rising senior student at the University of Toronto St. George Campus pursuing a HBSc in Computer Science (Specialist/Honors) and minor in Statistics. <br/>

 I grew up in Hanoi, Vietnam and came to Toronto in 2018 to pursue higher education in one of the world most developed cities.
 Prior to university, I went to Hanoi-Amsterdam High school for the Gifted for a study in Physics where I meet many amazing people.

+Currently, I am working fulltime as an AI Engineer Intern at Huawei working on Reinforcement Learning based engines and a member of the newly established [Data Sciences Institute](https://datasciences.utoronto.ca/) at UofT

 My research interests include:
 + Computer Vision